Why we love the outdoor movie theater Empire Cinema!

 In 2015 Empire Cinema (figuratively) opened it’s doors and Bonaire finally had a movie theater!
 I say figuratively because Empire is an outdoor cinema – technically I don’t think they have doors.
 This is SUCH an unexpectedly awesome place to see a movie and fun way to spend a quiet evening during your Bonaire vacation.
 It’s popular with locals and tourists alike.
+On breezy nights you will be cool and comfortable.

 It’s not super easy to find and not well marked from the road.
-Coming from Caribbean Court or the Plaza Resort Area, head north on the main road passing through downtown Kralendijk.
+Coming from Caribbean Court or the Plaza Resort area, head north on the main road passing through downtown Kralendijk.
 Continue heading north until you pass the traffic circle at Kaya Amsterdam.
 A few hundred meters further on your right you will see MCB Bank and then Bon Bida Spa and Gym.
 Empire cinema is located just past MCB Bank on the right.
-Turn right into the Bon Bida parking lot just past MCB and continue straight along the dirt road.
-You will see the movie theater on your right just up the road maybe 100 meters.
+Turn right into the Bon Bida parking lot just past MCB and continue straight along the narrow dirt road.
+You will see the small movie theater entrance on your right just up the road maybe 100 meters.
 The exact address is Kaya Katwijk 6, in the area of the island called Hato.

 Menu Odd Days: